Domestication of the dog

+Timing

-The domestication of the dog predates agriculture, and it was not until 11,400 years ago in the Holocene era that people living in the Near East entered to relationships with wild populations of aurochs, boar, sheep, and goats.
+The domestication of the dog predates agriculture, and it was not until 11,400 years ago in the Holocene era that people living in the Near East formed relationships with wild populations of aurochs, boar, sheep, and goats.
 Where the domestication of the dog took place remains debated; however, literature reviews of the evidence find that the dog was domesticated in Eurasia, with the most plausible proposals being Central Asia, East Asia, and Western Europe.
-It is in Western Europe during the Magdalenian, Epigravettian, Azilian, and Laborian cultures where the oldest dog remains are found, not only the Erralla dog (17,500 cal BP), but also the oldest known human-dog coburial, Bonn–Oberkassel dog (14,500 cal BP), and other several remains: Grotta Paglicci, Hauterive-Champréveyres, Abri le Morin, Le Closeau, Anton Koba, Kesslerloch, Grotte-abri du Moulin, Pont d’Ambon, and Kartstein.
+It is in Western Europe during the Magdalenian, Epigravettian, Azilian, and Laborian cultures where the oldest dog remains are found, not only the Erralla dog (17,500 cal BP), but also the oldest known human-dog coburial, Bonn–Oberkassel dog (14,500 cal BP), and other several remains: Grotta Paglicci, Hauterive-Champréveyres, Abri le Morin, Le Closeau, Anton Koba, Kesslerloch, Grotte-abri du Moulin, Pont d'Ambon, and Kartstein.

 Erralla dog belonged to an archaeological level of the Magdalenian culture in Erralla site (Gipuzkoa, Basque Country, Spain).
-Magdalenian culture expanded from the Franco-Cantabrian region glacial refugee (North Spain, South France) to the rest of Western Europe after the Last Glacial Maximum (LGM).
-During this process, Magdalenian hunter-gatherers probably brought their dogs with them, as all the Palaeolithic dogs from Paleolithic Western Europe, including Bonn-Oberkassel dog, share the mitochondrial haplogroup C with the Erralla dog.
-This archaeological and palaeogenetic evidence points to the special role of the LGM in wolf-dog domestication.
+Magdalenian culture expanded from the Franco-Cantabrian region glacial refuge (North Spain, South France) to the rest of Western Europe after the Last Glacial Maximum (LGM).
+During this process, Magdalenian hunter-gatherers probably brought their dogs with them, as all the Palaeolithic dogs from Paleolithic Western Europe, including the Bonn–Oberkassel dog, share the mitochondrial haplogroup C with the Erralla dog.
+This archaeological and palaeogenetic evidence points to the special role of the LGM in dog domestication.

-Other dog remains in the Near East predated agriculture, as the Natufian dogs from Ain Mallaha, Hayonim Cave and Terrace, and Kebara Cave, the Cyprus small dogs of Shillourokambos, or the Palegawra dog (Zarzian culture).
+Other dog remains in the Near East predated agriculture, such as the Natufian dogs from Ain Mallaha, Hayonim Cave and Terrace, and Kebara Cave, the Cyprus small dogs of Shillourokambos, or the Palegawra dog (Zarzian culture).

 By the close of the most recent Ice Age 11,700 years ago, five ancestral lineages had diversified from each other and were represented through ancient dog samples found in the Levant (7,000 years before present YBP), Karelia (10,900 YBP), Lake Baikal (7,000 YBP), ancient America (4,000 YBP), and in the New Guinea singing dog (present day).

-In 2021, a literature review of the current evidence infers that domestication of the dog began in Siberia 26,000-19,700 years ago by Ancient North Eurasians, then later dispersed eastwards into the Americas and westwards across Eurasia.
+In 2021, a literature review of the current evidence implies that domestication of the dog began in Siberia 26,000–19,700 years ago by Ancient North Eurasians, then later dispersed eastwards into the Americas and westwards across Eurasia.
 This hypothesis is derived from when genetic divergences are inferred to have happened.
 Ancient dog remains dating to this time and place have not been discovered, but archaeological excavation in those regions is rather limited.